 The farm-to-table pizza competition!

-Engage grades 3-5 Iowa students in the science and social studies related processes of producing the ingredients of a pizza with a procurement presentation project.
 Use curated lesson plans and resources to teach the concepts necessary to complete the project.
 Final projects may be entered in the Pizza-thon competition for a chance to win a prize for the class!

 Teachers can use these lessons for grades 3-5 to help teach the writing process and prepare students to enter the contest.
 Each lesson includes instructions for in-person learning as well as a virtual adaptation.